neyamulhasan/engineering-notebook/README.md

 This repository is my personal engineering notebook.

-I use it to practice problem solving, prepare for job interviews, and write down things I learn along the way.
+It contains short, structured notes for quick review and fast recall.
-The main purpose is to track my growth over time.
+Think of it as a lightweight brain dump of what I learn over time.